 Recordings include Francis Grier’s Sequence for the Ascension and The Long and the Short of It for the animation series on Channel 4 television.

-Recent engagements include First Maid in Elektra for Royal Opera House, Covent Garden, Schwertleite in Die Walküre and Erda in Siegfried and Das Rheingold for Longborough Festival Opera and Popova in The Bear for Northern Ireland Opera.
-In 2015, Anna will sing The Girl in Mahagonny at the Royal Opera House, Covent Garden.
+Recent engagements include First Maid in Elektra for Royal Opera House, Covent Garden, Erda in Siegfried and Das Rheingold for Longborough Festival Opera, Popova in The Bear for Northern Ireland Opera and The Girl in Mahagonny at the Royal Opera House, Covent Garden.
 Future engagements include the Page in Salome with Bournemouth Symphony Orchestra and Schwertleite in Die Walküre for Hong Kong Symphony Orchestra.